Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - consent to direct and indirect transfer of participating interest in exclusive petroleum rights and approval of operators and change of operator;

 - enforcement measures pursuant to the Petroleum Act;

 - oversight of the state's direct participation portfolio (the State Direct Financial Interest) managed by the wholly state-owned Petoro AS;

 - managing the state's majority shareholdings in Statoil ASA;

 - managing the State Petroleum Insurance Fund; and

 - oversight of the upstream gas transportation network, operated by the wholly state-owned Gassco AS.

-The Petroleum Directorate has key technical expertise on petroleum resource matters and provides input to the Ministry of Petroleum and Energy on opening new acreage for petroleum activities, nomination of acreage, pre-qualification of licensees and evaluation of geo-science components of applications for award of production licences, development plans, production profiles, schedules and plans, as well as partitioning of licence areas or areas for unitisation.
+Petroleum Directorate The Petroleum Directorate has key technical expertise on petroleum resource matters and provides input to the Ministry of Petroleum and Energy on matters such as opening new acreage for petroleum activities, nomination of acreage, pre-qualification of licensees, evaluation of applications for award of production licences, development plans, production profiles, schedules and plans, as well as partitioning of licence areas or areas for unitisation.

 The Petroleum Directorate individually administers and decides on several matters, including:

 - area fee collection;